git-trending-rank/git-trending-rank.github.io/content/post/trending-monthly-2025年8月.md

       sim</a></p>
 				<p>
       Sim is an open-source AI agent workflow builder.
-Sim Studio's interface is a lightweight, intuitive way to quickly build and deploy LLMs that connect with your favorite tools.
+Sim's interface is a lightweight, intuitive way to rapidly build and deploy LLMs that connect with your favorite tools.
     </p>
 				<div class="repo-stats">
 					<div>
 						<span>🔠 TypeScript</span>
-						<span>⭐ 9855</span>
+						<span>⭐ 10019</span>
-						<span>🔱 1202</span>
+						<span>🔱 1225</span>
 					</div>
-				<div class="stars-today">⭐ 2970 stars this month</div>
+				<div class="stars-today">⭐ 3931 stars this month</div>
 				</div>
 			</div>